 Is it dramatic?

-Will what I say and how I say it be delivered with wisdom and gentleness?
+Will what I say and how I say it be delivered with wisdom and gentleness or be reactive?

-Before you speak, ask yourself these questions and hold your tongue if the answer to these is no. A good and wise woman speaks words of grace, words that point out the goodness of life and people, words that uplift and make others feel important, valued, and heard.
+Before you speak, ask yourself these questions and hold your tongue.
+A kind and wise woman speaks words of grace, words that point out the goodness of life and people, words that uplift and make others feel important, valued, and heard.

 We must decide what kind of girl or woman we want to be, and let that dictate every thought we think and word we speak.
-Reflect again on the sights and sounds you are allowing your eyes to see and your ears to hear, and consider the people you surround yourself.
-This will determine the words you speak — words that will bring life and joy to others, or words that will bring discouragement and despair to those who hear them.
+Reflect again on the sights and sounds you are allowing your eyes to see and your ears to hear, and consider the people you surround yourself with.
+This will determine the words you speak — words that will bring life and joy to others, or words that will bring discouragement and shame to those who hear them.

 Let’s strive to speak words that bring life and joy and uplift others and focus on the good and lovely things of life.
 Those who hear your words will notice and want to be around you more.
+They will want to keep your company.
 Ultimately, ask yourself: What kind of person do I want to become and how do I want to make others feel?